Arkansas Flag

 The updated language and templates will be available here once finalized.

-For those products that do require StateRAMP validation, the following is a list of survey questions to help determine the appropriate impact level:
+For those products that do require GovRAMP validation, the following is a list of survey questions to help determine the appropriate impact level:

-- If yes, StateRAMP Moderate is recommended.
-Note: States may add additional controls to StateRAMP Moderate to comply with the CJIS requirements.
+• If yes, GovRAMP Moderate is recommended.
+Note: States may add additional controls to GovRAMP Moderate to comply with the CJIS requirements.

-For additional questions on identifying what qualifies for StateRAMP requirements, please contact the Arkansas OIT.
+For additional questions on identifying what qualifies for GovRAMP requirements, please contact the Arkansas OIT.

 For additional questions and clarification of impact levels, please review our recorded data classification training here. [link needed]